arnauudG/soda-snowflake-certification/scripts/README.md

 ### **Automated Metadata Extraction**

 The Soda Cloud API integration provides automated extraction of dataset and check metadata for external reporting and dashboard creation.
+The enhanced environment loader now supports dynamic loading of all variables from your .env file.

 ## 📊 Data Organization & Upload